cerico/stores/LONGREAD.md

 I wasnt super happy with any particular part of what I've done, but im kind of happier with the overall project than any of the constituent parts. it broadly works, and i think it can be built on

+happiness 7.5/10 under circumstances

 # Does it meet your requirements?

 ## Testing

-no, it fails miserably as there are no tests
+no, it fails miserably as there are no tests whatsoever

 happiness 0/10